-What happens when DNA from an old case pints to a possible killer?
+What happens when DNA from an old case points to a possible killer?
 You’d think that would be a cut-and-dried case of eventual justice for the victim.
 However, the problem is that while the DNA points to a known sex offender, he would have been just 8 years old at the time of the murder.

-Enter Harry Bosch, veteran LAPD detective working the Open-Unsolved Unit.
+Enter Harry Bosch, a veteran LAPD detective working in the Open-Unsolved Unit.
 He gets the case and must figure out the pieces of the puzzle.
 If it’s a problem with the crime lab, it could shed doubt on every case the department has solved over many years.
 At the same time, the son of the police chief is found dead outside of Chateau Marmot of an apparent suicide.
 However, the chief is buying it.
-Despite the fact that he and Bosch have rubbed each other the wrong way in the past, he wants Bosch investigating it, despite the work he is doing on the open-unsolved case.
+Despite the fact that he and Bosch have rubbed each other the wrong way in the past, he wants Bosch to investigate it, despite the work he is doing on the open-unsolved case.

 Bosch has never done well navigating the internal politics of his job.
 He is committed to the cause of justice and lets the chips fall where they may.
 His mantra is “everybody counts or nobody counts.”
 That’s put to the test here as he’s embroiled in politics all around, and the Chief is pressing him to focus on what happened to his son.

 In addition, Harry now has his teenage daughter, Maddie, living with him.
 They are navigating unfamiliar territory together, but it’s also a concern Harry has now when he’s uncovering some pretty dark stuff about what’s going on and has to fear the repercussions.